plexsystems/nifi-cluster-coordinator/README.md

 ## Configuration

-Create a copy of the `nifi-cluster-coordinator.example.yaml` and name it `nifi-cluster-coordinator.yaml` and update it with your cluster configurations.
+Create a copy of [nifi-cluster-coordinator.yaml](conf/nifi-cluster-coordinator.yaml) and update it with your cluster configurations.

 Copyright (c) 2020 Plex Systems https://www.plex.com